"I prune, therefore I am."

 Gardening writer Lee May is joking, but he has a point.

-East Haddam in 2001, May has created a fascinating Asian-style garden, using bonsai techniques on his trees and shrubs and incorporating bamboo, mosses, stone, large rocks, small bridges, found objects and sculpture in his unusual, highly personal landscape.
+Since he and his wife, Lyn, moved from Atlanta to East Haddam in 2001, May has created a fascinating Asian-style garden, using bonsai techniques on his trees and shrubs and incorporating bamboo, mosses, stone, large rocks, small bridges, found objects and sculpture in his unusual, highly personal landscape.